mvaliadis/Spindle_dynamics_toolbox/README.md

 - **Parallel Computing Toolbox**

 To install the toolboxes above, in MATLAB, HOME->Add-Ons->Get Add-Ons, the detailed instructions can be found [here](https://www.mathworks.com/help/matlab/matlab_env/get-add-ons.html).

+### ** 2.
+Possible Security & Privacy Issues**
+This repository includes '.mex' files to enable fast execution of the multitaper spectrogram. macOS may block execution due to user's security settings.
+If you see a security warning window pop up like:
+> *"multitaper_spectrogram_coder_mex.... not opened ..."*

+Follow these steps to allow execution:

+1. Go to **System Settings → Privacy & Security**.
+2. Scroll down and look for a message indicating that the MEX file was blocked.
+3. Click **"Allow Anyway"**
+4. **Restart** MATLAB.

+Detailed instructions can be found [here](https://github.com/preraulab/multitaper_toolbox/tree/master?tab=readme-ov-file#matlab-implementation).

  ---